Skip to Content

 You’re sitting in a paper gown on an exam table, and the doctor has about twelve minutes.
 You’ve got a list of symptoms you keep forgetting to mention, a headache that started two weeks after the wreck, and a nagging worry that maybe you’re making too big a deal of this.

-This sounds obvious, but it’s one of the most common gaps we see.
+Tell every provider, at every visit, that your symptoms stem from the accident.
+This sounds obvious, but it’s one of the most common gaps Parker & Parker sees.
 Clients go to a new specialist, an urgent care, or even their regular doctor, and they describe their symptoms without mentioning the car crash or fall that caused them.
 The medical record then looks like a new complaint with no injury connection.

 Be Specific About Your Symptoms

-“My back hurts” is a start.
-But the details are what matter — both for diagnosis and for your case.
+Report where it hurts, when it hurts, how severe it is, and what it keeps you from doing.
+“My back hurts” is a start, but the details are what matter, both for diagnosis and for your Peoria-area injury claim.
 Try to communicate:

+Report your symptoms honestly, neither minimized nor exaggerated.
 There’s a natural tendency to downplay symptoms at the doctor’s office.
 Maybe you don’t want to seem like a complainer.
 Maybe you’re having a good day.
-But if you tell your doctor “I’m doing okay” when you’ve actually been unable to sleep for a week, that “doing okay” goes into the record — and the insurance adjuster will use it to argue your injuries aren’t serious.
+But if you tell your doctor “I’m doing okay” when you’ve actually been unable to sleep for a week, that “doing okay” goes into the record, and the insurance adjuster will use it to argue your injuries aren’t serious.

 The flip side is equally important: don’t exaggerate.
 Medical professionals are experienced at assessing consistency between reported symptoms and clinical findings.
 And inconsistencies between what you report and what the record shows will be used against you.
-The most credible testimony — and the most credible medical record — comes from honest, specific reporting of what you’re actually experiencing.
+The most credible testimony, and the most credible medical record, comes from honest, specific reporting of what you’re actually experiencing.
+In Parker & Parker’s experience, that is what Illinois adjusters and juries find believable.

 Report New and Worsening Symptoms

+Report every new or worsening symptom to your doctor, even if you’re not sure it’s related to the accident, let the medical professional make the determination.
 Injuries from accidents don’t always show up immediately.
 Soft tissue injuries, in particular, can develop or worsen over days or weeks.
 Headaches, numbness, tingling, and cognitive difficulties can emerge gradually.
-If something new develops — even if you’re not sure it’s related to the accident — report it to your doctor and let the medical professional make the determination.

 Delayed onset of symptoms is well-documented in personal injury medicine.
-The key is making sure those symptoms get into the medical record with a clear connection to the initial injury event.
+The key is making sure those symptoms get into the medical record with a clear connection to the initial injury event, the causal link an Illinois injury claim turns on.
 As we discuss in our article on how injuries change everyday life, the full scope of an injury often reveals itself over time through its impact on daily activities.

 Keep a Personal Record Between Appointments

-Activities of daily living — the legal term is “ADLs” — form a critical part of your damages evidence under Illinois law.
+Activities of daily living, the legal term is “ADLs”, form a critical part of your damages evidence under Illinois law, they are the proof behind the loss-of-enjoyment-of-life and pain-and-suffering damages described in the Illinois Pattern Jury Instructions.
 If you used to cook dinner every night and now you can’t stand at the stove for more than ten minutes, that’s a compensable loss.
 If you used to play catch with your kids and now your shoulder won’t let you, that matters.
 Tracking these things in real time is far more reliable than trying to reconstruct them months later from memory.

 Follow the Treatment Plan

-When your doctor recommends physical therapy twice a week, or a follow-up MRI, or a referral to a specialist — follow through.
+When your doctor recommends physical therapy twice a week, or a follow-up MRI, or a referral to a specialist, follow through.
 Gaps in treatment give insurance companies ammunition.
-They’ll argue that if you were really hurt, you would have kept up with your care.
+For example, if your doctor recommends therapy twice a week and you stop going for a month, the adjuster will argue that you must not have been seriously hurt, that if you were, you would have kept up with your care.

 Real life makes perfect adherence difficult.
-Work schedules, childcare, transportation, insurance authorization delays — these are all legitimate reasons for gaps.
+Work schedules, childcare, transportation, insurance authorization delays, these are all legitimate reasons for gaps.
 If you do miss appointments or have to pause treatment, let your attorney know.
-We can help contextualize those gaps so they don’t undermine your claim.
+Parker & Parker can help contextualize those gaps so they don’t undermine your Illinois injury claim.

 Injured?
 Get the Help You Deserve.